Who is Warren Buffett ? The Man and His Investments

 The early years

-Warren Edward Buffett was born in 1930 in the state of Nebraska, in the United States.
+Warren Edward Buffett was born in 1930 in the state of Nebraska in the United States.
 He is coming from the town of Omaha.
 Hence his surname of the Oracle of Omaha.
 His father was a congressman.
-Warren Buffet wanted to skip college to focus directly on business, but his father forced me to go into college.
+Warren Buffet wanted to skip college to focus directly on business, but his father forced him to go to college.

 He started very early to be interested in investing and business.
-For instance, he did some door to door selling of chewing gum and Coca-Cola bottles.
+For instance, he did some door-to-door selling of chewing gum and Coca-Cola bottles.
 He also worked with his grandpa to make some extra money.
 He even had a paper route.
-At the age of 15, he sold his first business for 1’200 dollars.
+At 15, he sold his first business for 1’200 dollars.
 It was some pinball machines installed in several barbershops.

 Buffett Partnership Ltd.